Bird-Owly/Bird-Owly/README.md

 Back-End JavaScript Dev.
 ------------------------

 Hi, I am Bird.
 I have been doing back-end development through JavaScript via Node.JS for around 2 years.
 In my time, I have built Discord bots and APIs for various groups based on the popular game, Roblox.
 I have contributed to a community on Roblox called the Central Authority part of the Deepwoken game on Roblox with over 440 members.
 I am also employed as a scripter at South Pacific Airways, a Roblox airline, as well.
-I have made many more contributions, but these are the most great ones.
+I have made many more contributions, but these are my main ones.

 * 🌍  I'm based in Colorado
 * ✉️  You can contact me at [thebirdfan@outlook.com](mailto:thebirdfan@outlook.com)